Alajuela 33: Design

 The Alajuela 33 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a cutter rig, with aluminum spars, a spooned raked stem, a canoe transom, a skeg-mounted rudder controlled by a wheel or a tiller and a fixed fin keel.
 It displaces 13500 lb and carries 4700 lb of ballast.

 The boat has a draft of 4.75 ft with the standard keel fitted.

-The boat is fitted with a Japanese Isuzu Motors Pisces diesel engine of 27 hp for docking and maneuvering.
+The boat is fitted with a Japanese Isuzu Pisces diesel engine of 27 hp for docking and maneuvering.
 The fuel tank holds 50 u.s.gal and the fresh water tank has a capacity of 75 u.s.gal.

 The design provides sleeping accommodation for six people.
 There is a forward "V"-berth, two main cabin settee berths and two aft quarter berths.
 The interior trim is teak wood, with a vinyl headliner.
 The galley is located on the starboard side, amidships and includes a three-burner propane-fired stove, plus an oven.
 The head is located amidships, on the port side, dividing the cabin into two areas, with the navigation station aft.

 Ventilation is provided by two dorade vents, eight bronze-framed ports that open, plus three deck hatches.

 The design has wide decks and a cockpit that incorporates seats that are 7.5 ft long.
 The cockpit lazarette provides stowage for propane bottles.

 Running backstays are optional and the baby stay for the inner jib may be removed.
 The design has tracks for the genoa, the staysail and the spinnaker.
 Sheeting for the mainsail is to a cockpit-mounted traveler with a 4:1 mechanical advantage.
 The mainsail also has a 2:1 outhaul that is mounted internally.